-Wavelet analysis starts by applying a discrete wavelet transform (DWT) to $\by$.
-This can be done by multiplying a corresponding orthonormal matrix $W$ to both sides of Eq.~\eqref{eq:model}, obtaining $\bm{w} = \bz + \bu$ where $\bm{w} = W \by$ is the vector of empirical wavelet coefficients, $\bz =W \bm{f}$ the mean vector for wavelet coefficients and $\bu =W\beps$ the noise vector in the wavelet domain.
+One can apply a 1D discrete wavelet transform (DWT) to the observation vector $\by$ through multiplying the corresponding orthonormal matrix $W$ to both sides of Eq.~\eqref{eq:model}, obtaining $\bm{w} = \bz + \bu$ where $\bm{w} = W \by$ is the vector of empirical wavelet coefficients, $\bz =W \bm{f}$ the mean vector for wavelet coefficients and $\bu =W\beps$ the noise vector in the wavelet domain.
 This model can be rewritten in a location-scale form: $w_{j,k} = z_{j,k}+ u_{j,k}$ for $j=0,1,\ldots,J-1$ and $k=0,1,\ldots,2^{j}-1$, where $w_{j,k}$, $z_{j,k}$, $u_{j,k}$ are the $k$th wavelet coefficient, signal, and noise at the $j$th scale in the wavelet (i.e., location-scale) domain, respectively.

-Obviously, it would not be reasonable to simply treat multi-dimensional observations as a vector and apply 1D wavelet regression analysis to an arbitrarily given fixed vectorization; see~\cite{Donoho:99,Jac+:11,Ali+:13}.
+It will generally be unreasonable to treat multi-dimensional observations simply as a vector with an arbitrary ordering of the locations; see~\cite{Donoho:99,Jac+:11,Ali+:13}.
 Such a vectorization ignores the structure of the underlying function, and thus will result in less effective ``energy concentration'', i.e., producing a wavelet decomposition of ${\bm f}$ that is not very sparse---with many non-zero $z_{j,k}$'s of small to moderate sizes, reducing the signal-to-noise ratio at those $(j,k)$ combinations.

-Fortunately, for each specific data set at hand, there typically exist some permutations on the points in $\om$ that effectively reorganize the data so that the resulting 1D wavelet coefficients provides an efficient representation of the underlying function.
-See~\ref{fig:RDP} for an illustration.
-Adopting a model choice viewpoint, one can think of the wavelet regression model under each index permutation as a competing generative model for the observed data.
-This perspective inspires us to incorporate a prior on the permutations, thereby allowing us to compute a posterior on the space of competing wavelet regression models, and then to either select some good models~\citep{raftery1995bayesian} or average over the models~\citep{Volinsky1999}.
+For each specific data set at hand, however, there typically exists some orderings of the locations that effectively reorganize the data so that the corresponding vectorization of the data provides an efficient representation of the underlying function; see~\ref{fig:RDP} for an illustration.
+Adopting a Bayesian modeling perspective, one can think of the underlying ``good'' vectorizations as latent structures of interest.
+Also, one can view the wavelet regression model under each given index permutation as a competing generative model for the observed data given the latent structure.
+This perspective inspires us to incorporate a prior on the permutations, thereby allowing us to compute a posterior on the space of competing wavelet regression models, and then based on the goal of the analysis proceed with the common devices for Bayesian inference.
+Two particular useful tools are (i) Bayesian model selection~\citep{raftery1995bayesian}---learning a good permutation for representing the image based on its posterior probability; and (ii) Bayesian model averaging---estimating the underlying function based on averaging over the different permutations using their posterior probabilities~\citep{Volinsky1999}.